Christian militias in Iraq and Syria: Syria

+There have been some Christian members of the Free Syrian Army, such as the "Ansar Allah" battalion operating in Eastern Ghouta in 2012.

+Another Majority-Christian FSA battalion was the "Brigade of Jesus Christ", formed in mid-2012 in Southern Syria region.

+A Late-2014 YouTube video reportedly shows a Muslim-Christian mixed FSA Battalion, firing an Anti-tank guided missile at a Regime-Soldier position.

+Later the majority of Christian FSA-Fighters either got killed by pro-Assad forces (such as Hezbollah), joined the SDF aligned "Army of Revolutionaries" or the Opposition aligned "Southern Front".

 Syrian Democratic Forces

 The following militias are part of the Syrian Democratic Forces of the Autonomous Administration of North and East Syria.

 Syriac Military Council

 The Syriac Military Council (Syriac abbreviation: MFS) is largely composed of Assyrian and some Armenian Christians, with its headquarters in al-Malikiyah.
 Based in the Jazira Region, it is the main armed Christian militia in the Autonomous Administration of North and East Syria.
 The group is allied with the mainly-Kurdish People's Protection Units (YPG) and has more than 2,000 members.
 In 2013, the militia confronted, with its allies, the al-Nusra Front in Tell Hamis, during the Al-Hasakah Governorate campaign (2012–2013), and finally regained the town during the Eastern al-Hasakah offensive in late February 2015.
 Later that year, the MSF defended the Christian villages of the Khabur valley from Islamic State of Iraq and the Levant attacks.
 They were also involved in the 2015 Al-Hasakah city offensive, successfully capturing the town from the Islamic State, in conjunction with the YPG.

 The group is armed mainly with light and some medium weapons, and some armoured vehicles, and has appealed to the West for heavier weapons.
 The West presently only sends weapons to other rebel groups, but has so far not offered any aid, with the militia sourcing most of its low-level weapons locally.
 In October 2015, the Syriac Military Council was one of the founding components of the Syrian Democratic Forces.